dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 :::

-You can use the `ParsedItem` type to explicitely type an object as a parsing output:
+You can use the `ParsedItem` type to explicitly type an object as a parsing output object:

 ```ts
 import type { ParsedItem } from 'dynamodb-toolbox/entity/actions/parse'